page temp: measuring...

 The experiment that failed

-The repo page investigation had revealed a search query adding 198ms to every page load.
-The obvious fix was to replace it with a simple database EXISTS query that took about 2ms.
+The repo page investigation found a search query adding 198ms to logged-in page loads.
+A database EXISTS query took about 2ms, so it looked like a straightforward replacement.

 science "might-have-packages" do |e|